rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

           └─── <em>user-defined union types</em>
 </code></pre>

-1.  `xs:error` is defined in XML Schema 1.1 Part 2, but not in XQuery and XPath 3.1 Data Model.
+1.  `xs:error` is defined in XML Schema 1.1 Part 2, and in the Types section of the XPath 3.1 and XQuery 3.1 specifications, but not in XQuery and XPath 3.1 Data Model.
 Support for this type is dependent on whether the implementation supports XML Schema 1.1.